cferdinandi/adventure/content/downloads.md

 - **[Locations.](/downloads/locations.pdf)** Location printables you can use to add visuals to your storytelling and inspire ideas for adventures.
 - **[Map.](/downloads/map.pdf)** Track your location around Farfaria, and learn more about the various landmarks and creatures that live there.

-*While the premade characters include gender diversity, they severely lack ethnical/racial diversity.
+*__Note:__ while the premade characters include gender diversity, they severely lack ethnical/racial diversity.
 To be candid, I struggled to find good, cohesive, free graphics with good representation.*

 *With the help of [the wonderful Mel Choyce](https://melchoyce.design/), this is actively being fixed.
 Updated character downloads will be posted ASAP.*